wombleton/gitlaw-nz/acts/A/Adoption Act 1955.md

     _adoption order_ means an adoption order made under this Act; and does not include an interim order

-    _adoptive parent_ means any person who adopts a child in accordance with an adoption order; and, in the case of an order made in favour of a husband and wife on their joint application, means both the husband and wife; but does not include a spouse who merely consents to an adoption
+    _adoptive parent_ means any person who adopts a child in accordance with an adoption order; and, in the case of an order made in favour of a married couple on their joint application, means both the spouses; but does not include a spouse who merely consents to an adoption

     _chief executive_ means the chief executive of the department